awsdocs/amazon-comprehend-developer-guide/doc_source/how-sentiment.md

 # Sentiment<a name="how-sentiment"></a>

-Use Amazon Comprehend to determine the sentiment of a document\.
+Use Amazon Comprehend to determine the sentiment of content in UTF\-8 encoded text documents\.
 For example, you can use sentiment analysis to determine the sentiments of comments on a blog posting to determine if your readers liked the post\.

 You can determine sentiment for documents in any of the primary languages supported by Amazon Comprehend\.
 All documents in one job must be in the same language\.